2 Identification problem and standard identification techniques

 Figure 2.1: Response to a monetary-policy shock.
 Identification approach of Christiano, Eichenbaum and Evans (1996).
 Confidence intervals are obtained by boostrapping the estimated VAR model (see inference section).

-2.4 Long-run restrictions
+2.5 Long-run restrictions

-Let us now turn to Long-run restrictions.
+Let us now turn to long-run restrictions.
 Such a restriction concerns the long-run influence of a shock on an endogenous variable.
 Let us consider for instance a structural shock that is assumed to have no “long-run influence” on GDP.
 How to express this?
 The long-run change in GDP can be expressed as \(GDP_{t+h} - GDP_t\), with \(h\) large.
 Note further that: \[ GDP_{t+h} - GDP_t = \Delta GDP_{t+h} +\Delta GDP_{t+h-1} + \dots + \Delta GDP_{t+1}. \] Hence, the fact that a given structural shock (\(\eta_{i,t}\), say) has no long-run influence on GDP means that \[ \lim_{h\rightarrow\infty}\frac{\partial GDP_{t+h}}{\partial \eta_{i,t}} = \lim_{h\rightarrow\infty} \frac{\partial}{\partial \eta_{i,t}}\left(\sum_{k=1}^h \Delta GDP_{t+k}\right)= 0. \]

-This long-run effect can be formulated as a function of \(B\) and of the matrices \(\Phi_i\) when \(y_t\) (including \(\Delta GDP_t\)) follows a VAR process.
+As shown in the following sections, this long-run effect can be formulated as a function of \(B\) and of the matrices \(\Phi_i\) when \(y_t\) (including \(\Delta GDP_t\)) follows a VAR process.

-Let us then focus on the VAR(1) case: \[\begin{eqnarray*} y_{t} &=& c+\Phi y_{t-1}+\varepsilon_{t}\\ & = & c+\varepsilon_{t}+\Phi(c+\varepsilon_{t-1})+\ldots+\Phi^{k}(c+\varepsilon_{t-k})+\ldots \\ & = & \mu +\varepsilon_{t}+\Phi\varepsilon_{t-1}+\ldots+\Phi^{k}\varepsilon_{t-k}+\ldots \\ & = & \mu +B\eta_{t}+\Phi B\eta_{t-1}+\ldots+\Phi^{k}B\eta_{t-k}+\ldots, \end{eqnarray*}\] which is the Wold representation of \(y_t\).
+Let us start with the VAR(1) case.
+We have: \[\begin{eqnarray*} y_{t} &=& c+\Phi y_{t-1}+\varepsilon_{t}\\ & = & c+\varepsilon_{t}+\Phi(c+\varepsilon_{t-1})+\ldots+\Phi^{k}(c+\varepsilon_{t-k})+\ldots \\ & = & \mu +\varepsilon_{t}+\Phi\varepsilon_{t-1}+\ldots+\Phi^{k}\varepsilon_{t-k}+\ldots \\ & = & \mu +B\eta_{t}+\Phi B\eta_{t-1}+\ldots+\Phi^{k}B\eta_{t-k}+\ldots, \end{eqnarray*}\] which is the Wold representation of \(y_t\).

 The sequence of shocks \(\{\eta_t\}\) determines the sequence \(\{y_t\}\).
 What if \(\{\eta_t\}\) is replaced with \(\{\tilde{\eta}_t\}\), where \(\tilde{\eta}_t=\eta_t\) if \(t \ne s\) and \(\tilde{\eta}_s=\eta_s + \gamma\)?
 Assume \(\{\tilde{y}_t\}\) is the associated “perturbated” sequence.
 We have \(\tilde{y}_t = y_t\) if \(t<s\).
 For \(t \ge s\), the Wold decomposition of \(\{\tilde{y}_t\}\) implies: \[ \tilde{y}_t = y_t + \Phi^{t-s} B \gamma. \] Therefore, the cumulative impact of \(\gamma\) on \(\tilde{y}_t\) will be (for \(t \ge s\)): \[\begin{eqnarray} (\tilde{y}_t - y_t) + (\tilde{y}_{t-1} - y_{t-1}) + \dots + (\tilde{y}_s - y_s) &=& \nonumber \\ (Id + \Phi + \Phi^2 + \dots + \Phi^{t-s}) B \gamma.&& \tag{2.5} \end{eqnarray}\]

 Consider a shock on \(\eta_{1,t}\), with a magnitude of \(1\).
 This shock corresponds to \(\gamma = [1,0,\dots,0]'\).
 Given Eq.
-(2.5), the long-run cumulative effect of this shock on the endogenous variables is given by: \[ \underbrace{(Id+\Phi+\ldots+\Phi^{k}+\ldots)}_{=(Id - \Phi)^{-1}}B\left[\begin{array}{c} 1\\ 0\\ \vdots\\ 0\end{array}\right], \] that is the first column of the \(n \times n\) matrix \(\Theta \equiv (Id - \Phi)^{-1}B\).
+(2.5), the long-run cumulative effect of this shock on the endogenous variables is given by: \[ \underbrace{\underbrace{(Id+\Phi+\ldots+\Phi^{k}+\ldots)}_{=(Id - \Phi)^{-1}}B}_{=: \Theta}\left[\begin{array}{c} 1\\ 0\\ \vdots\\ 0\end{array}\right], \] which is the first column of the \(n \times n\) matrix \(\Theta := (Id - \Phi)^{-1}B\).

 In this context, consider the following long-run restriction: “the \(j^{th}\) structural shock has no cumulative impact on the \(i^{th}\) endogenous variable”.
 It is equivalent to \[ \Theta_{ij}=0, \] where \(\Theta_{ij}\) is the element \((i,j)\) of \(\Theta\).

 Blanchard and Quah (1989) have implemented such long-run restrictions in a small-scale VAR.
 Two variables are considered: GDP and unemployment.
 Consequently, the VAR is affected by two types of shocks.
-Specifically, authors want to identify supply shocks (that can have a permanent effect on output) and demand shocks (that cannot have a permanent effect on output).2
+Specifically, authors want to identify supply shocks (that can have a permanent effect on output) and demand shocks (that cannot have a permanent effect on output).7

 Blanchard and Quah (1989)’s dataset is quarterly, spanning the period from 1950:2 to 1987:4.
 Their VAR features 8 lags.
 Here are the data they use: